volarvideo/volar-aws-sdk-ios-v2/README.md

+## Modifications

+** AWSiOSSDKv2

+* Changed project target to OSX
+* Changed Cocoa Pods to Submodules
+..* Switched from Bolts to BoltsTask (supports both iOS and OSX) ..* CSURITemplate
+..* GZIP
+..* Mantle
+..* TMCache
+..* UICKeyChainStore
+..* XMLDictionary
+* Included Mantle as project
+..* Added Mantle to 'Target Dependencies'
+..* Added Mantle to 'Link Binary With Libraries'
+..* Added '$(BUILT_PRODUCTS_DIR)' to 'Header Search Paths'
+* Removed all references to UIKit
+..* Completely removed 'Mobile Analytics' from 'Compile Sources' ..* Handful of references to UIDevice for system info.
+Replaced with static values.

+** Our Project

+* Added AWS project to 'Third Party' group, but do not add it to any targets
+* Added AWS to 'Target Dependencies'
+* Added AWS to 'Link Binary With Libraries'
+* Added '$(BUILT_PRODUCTS_DIR)' to 'Header Search Paths'
+* Added resources from AWS to 'Copy Bundle Resources' (see AWS podspec for requisite resources)

 **This is a developer preview of the AWS SDK for iOS.
 The repository name may change when the SDK goes out of the preview.**

 # Version 2 of the AWS SDK for iOS Developer Preview